What is neuropsychology?

 The aim of neuropsychology is to determine the patient’s cognitive, behavioural, emotional and functional status; this contributes to the diagnosis of neurological diseases with cognitive and/or behavioural symptoms.

-It is also useful for drawing up expert reports in cases of incapacity, accident or decline, and for designing neuropsychological rehabilitation programmes following brain damage or cognitive decline.
+It is also useful for drawing up expert reports in cases of incapacity, accident or mental decline, and for designing neuropsychological rehabilitation programmes following brain damage or cognitive decline.

 What does it involve?